ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

   ?origin: text,         ; The device info providing this signature }

-; request-id must be present in case of response to a crypto-sign-request where ; the request-id is specified
+; request-id must be present in case of response to a sign-request where ; the request-id is specified

 request-id = 1